 This Act prohibits the manufacture and sales of bottles that are designed to be used by children under three years of age, that contain a level of Bisphenol A (BPA) above 0.1 parts per billion.

 BPA is sometimes added to plastic bottles to increase the durability and heat resistance of the products.
 Currently, BPA is restricted by the FDA and several states – including California.
-Importers and manufacturers should contact a reliable lab testing company to determine the BPA levels of their products, before marketing and selling them in the state.
+You should contact a reliable lab testing company to determine the BPA levels of your products, before marketing and selling them in the state.

 Official Law Labels